Scots can all win middle-distance medals - Wightman

 World champion Jake Wightman believes all four Scottish middle-distance runners going to the World Athletics Championships can return with a medal.

-The 29-year-old cannot try to defend his 1500m title because of injury.
+The 29-year-old will not be defending his 1500m title because of injury.

-But he says Laura Muir, Neil Gourley, Josh Kerr and Jemma Reekie can confirm this era as a golden generation for Scottish athletics in Budapest.
+But Wightman says Laura Muir, Neil Gourley, Josh Kerr and Jemma Reekie can confirm this era as a golden generation for Scottish athletics in Budapest.

-"Genuinely I believe every one across the middle-distance events have a chance of a medal," he told BBC Sport.
+"Genuinely I believe everyone across the middle-distance events has a medal chance," he told BBC Scotland Sport.

-"Laura has done it every championships pretty much she has been at.
-The women's 1500m is pretty tough this year so it will be a challenge, but you can never discount Laura, she always steps up when it matters.
+"Laura has done it at every championships she has been at, pretty much.
+The women's 1500m is tough this year so it will be a challenge, but you can never discount Laura, she always steps up when it matters.

 "Josh has already done it, Neil is in the form of his life and there is no reason why they couldn't get one.